adamgedney/Boilerplates/SCSS/readme.txt

 4. Open terminal to your wp-content folder.
 5. Run: sudo npm install (this adds a node_moduels folder.
 Already Excluded from the repo by the .gitignore file)

+Gotchas: If you get a libsass error when trying to run sudo npm install, run sudo npm install grunt-sass.
+THis manually installs grunt-sass/libsass compiler

 *******************************************************************
 ** Configuring and running the Grunt sass compiler w/ LiveReload **